In Brief

 Notice what your fear has been quietly assuming for hours, under the noise.
 It has been assuming that somewhere in the equation of your salvation there is a thread you are responsible for keeping tight.
 A thread of belief, a thread of sincerity, a thread of spiritual fervor, a thread of feelings-toward-Jesus.
 It assumes that God did His part at the cross and you are doing yours by believing hard enough and feeling right enough and clinging well enough.
 That the bridge is a contract with two signatures, and tonight your signature is smudging.

 That tension in your body is not a moral failure and it is not a spiritual one.
-It is your body bracing to hold a salvation it was never asked to hold.
-You can release it — not because the fear is unjustified inside the theology you have been operating under, but because the theology you have been operating under is not the gospel.
+It is a body braced to hold something it was never asked to hold.
+Before you can set it down, one more comfort has to go — the kindest-sounding one.

 You were never the one holding.